xcv58/selection-menu/README.md

 ## Known issues

-* In IE10, double clicking and triple clicking to select a word/paragraph no longer work
 * The menu stays contained between the top and bottom boundaries of the container, but not between the left and right ones - [#3](https://github.com/iDoRecall/selection-menu/issues/3)
 * [Triple clicking to select a paragraph](https://github.com/iDoRecall/selection-menu/issues/1) lands the menu below the selection in Chrome (this is a Chrome bug)